Answers to some common questions about my art

 A: Perfection isn't everything.

-Perfection is a fool’s errand.
+Perfection doesn't exist.
 Life isn’t perfect; my art isn’t perfect; wood isn't perfect; my frames aren’t perfect.

 My art is handmade and imperfections are part of their being and character just like the wood I use to make my frames.
 Embracing and celebrating imperfection is a more noble and – I'd argue – ultimately happier journey than chasing the impossible destination of perfection, never to arrive.
 And, of course, perfection is always contextual and relative.

 If you need absolute, unwavering perfection… then my art is probably not for you.
 And that's okay. :-)